pluralsight/guides/draft/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

 	ionic platform add android
 	npm install lokijs
 	npm install localforage

+If your Ionic Framework version is older than beta 9, you'll need add "--ts" to the first command.

+    ionic start LokiDB blank --v2 --ts

-This will build our skeleton app.
+These commands will build our skeleton app.
 All of our hacking will take place in app > pages > home > _home.html_ and _home.ts_.

 **Tutorial Strategy**

 There are 3 major sections, below.

-Our Three Sections
+Our three sections are:
     1. Ionic 2 app with a simple, observable LokiJS database
     2. add interactive elements to our LokiJS database
     3. add LocalForage to gain long-term storage

+So let's begin...!

 **Adding LokiJS without Persistence**